 Total Profit = £0 + £54.37

-As you can see, the Middle means that 2 specific outcomes yield very profitable results whilst the other (most common) outcomes result in a relatively ‘flat’ profit.
+As you can see, the Middle means that two specific outcomes (Case 3 and Case 4) generated very profitable results while the other (more common) outcomes resulted in a relatively ‘flat’ profit.

-A Negative Middle has a negative arb percentage but it’s profitable due to the upside of the Middle hitting.
+A Negative Middle has a negative arb percentage but has a positive +EV edge due to the upside of the Middle winning.

-The previous example of a standard Middle showed a small +EV arb, where every outcome yielded a positive net result.
-But let’s suppose that there wasn’t guaranteed profit for the Non-Middle outcomes.
+The previous example shows a standard Middle, where every outcome yielded a positive net result.
+Now let’s suppose that there wasn’t a guaranteed profit for every outcome.
+For example:

-The big advantage to Negative Middles over regular (positive arb) Middles is that Bookmakers only see you placing non-value bets.
-Therefore there’s less evidence that you’re actually arbing.
+The big advantage to Negative Middles over regular (positive arb) Middles is that bookmakers will only see you placing non-value “-EV” bets.
+They’re harder to detect than regular arbs or Middles.

-A Polish Middle, often called an Inverted Middle, is a riskier approach to the previous 2 examples.
-Polish Middles have the opposite scenario: if the Middle hits, you lose money.
+A Polish Middle, often called an Inverted Middle, is a riskier approach to the previous two examples.
+Polish Middles have the opposite scenario: if the Middle hits, you lose money, but make a profit in other situations.

 As before, Polish Middles occur in the Asian Handicap and Over/Under betting markets.
 By simply switching the “+” and “-” signs of the original Middles example, you get an inverted “Polish” Middle example.